ARTC Steering Board

 A*STAR

-Dr Hamid passionately believes in the social and economic value of Manufacturing.
-He plays a leading role in the advancement of competitive Manufacturing by promoting collaborative programmes such as the Global network of Advanced Manufacturing Research Centres, the development & application of Lean Production Systems and crosssector education and training for industrial leaders.
+Hamid passionately believes in the social and economic value of industrial growth and business success and has played a leading role in the advancement of competitive industrial bases by promoting defined strategies, collaborative partnerships, and programmes of leading-edge technologies, best-in-class industrial practises, a global network of Advanced Manufacturing Research Centres, the formation of the UK’s HVM Catapult, and cross-sector education and training for industrial leaders.

 Mr Soh Leng Wan